gcwealthproject/gcwealthproject/README.md

 ## Resources and Documentation
 - **Warehouse Documentation**: A detailed PDF that explains the technical aspects of our data collection, organization, and more.
 [Download Documentation](https://drive.google.com/file/d/1du3HqZnRxAoWiYhi2YS_rLKVxlruySjJ/view?usp=share_link).
 - **Digital Library of Research on Wealth Inequality**: A vast database that includes abstracts and, when possible, full texts of significant articles, chapters, and books focused on wealth inequality.
 [Link to Library](https://wealthproject.gc.cuny.edu/digital-library-of-research/), [bib file](https://drive.google.com/file/d/1Y_jZT4CbtJHEEVhjB59taYhckgIW2tzZ/view?usp=share_link).
 - **Digital Library of Sources**: A list of all sources used in each section of the GC Wealth Project's data warehouse.
 Available under each reference are BibTeX citations and abstracts.
 [Link to Library](https://wealthproject.gc.cuny.edu/data/data-sources-library/), [bib file](https://drive.google.com/file/d/1gfwMdiyWea66Vhm4wD3lLe0bDKKDT9tu/view?usp=share_link).

+## Warehouse history

+The current version (v1.0) was released in September 2023, and as we’re just starting, there are no previous versions yet.
+Moving forward, a detailed log of all modifications will be maintained here.
+Each new version will be assigned a unique number, and we’ll detail what’s changed, what’s new, and what’s been fixed or removed.

 ## Contact
 For any inquiries or collaboration opportunities, please reach out to: